Healthdirect Free Australian health advice you can count on.

 Bacteria

 Bacterial infections that can cause diarrhoea include salmonella, E. coli, and campylobacter.
-These infections are mostly acquired due to food poisoning.
+These infections are mostly due to food poisoning.
+Many types of food are associated with food poisoning.

-In addition to diarrhoea, these infections commonly cause fever and blood in the stool (poo).
-They can also cause a cramping pain in the rectum.
-Anyone with fever or blood in their stool as well as diarrhoea should seek medical advice.
+Bacterial infections commonly cause fever and blood in the stool (poo) along with diarrhoea.
+They can also cause a cramping pain in your rectum.
+If you have a fever or blood in your stool as well as diarrhoea it's important to seek medical advice.

 Travellers’ diarrhoea is often due to a bacterial infection.